GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 //
 // @public (undocumented)
 export function logPassing(): NodeJS.ReadWriteStream;

+// Warning: (ae-missing-release-tag) "NamedTaskFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface NamedTaskFunction extends TaskFunction, TaskFunctionParams {
+    // (undocumented)
+    displayName: string;
+}

 // Warning: (ae-missing-release-tag) "readTsconfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //